RopeWiki/RWServer/README.md

   - For Templates, a global variable is set as its own template, named 'RWServerUrl', which resolves to "http://luca.ropewiki.com".
   - For the .js code, a similar global variable is named at the top of the Common.js file.
   - Also, similar variable at the top of ropewiki.com/PDFScript (this page is called by ropewiki.com/PDFList)
+  - Templates KMLDisplay & KMLDisplay2 are unable to use the RWServerURL macro and must be manually changed

 ## Contributors